micro/go-micro/services/README.md

 ## Features

-The types of services available are as follows
+The types of services available are as follows:

 - [Address](https://m3o.com/address) - Address lookup by postcode
 - [Answer](https://m3o.com/answer) - Instant answers to any question